Feminism vs Egalitarianism

 Living Out The Kingdom of Heaven

-We must challenge patriarchal messages, like those pointed out above.
+We must challenge patriarchal messages like these.
 They are a result of misunderstood theology, and not a reflection of God’s design for His people.
 They are dangerous because they support a mindset that men are dominant and women are passive; that men are leaders and women are followers; that men are substantive and women are decorative; that men are consumers and women are commodities.

 I am both a feminist and an egalitarian, but I am a temporary feminist and an eternal egalitarian.